aluxnimm/outlookcaldavsynchronizer/README.md

 ### Google Calender / Addressbooks / Tasks settings ###

 For Google you can use the new Google type profile which simplifies the setup.
 You just need to enter the email address of your google account.
 When testing the settings, you will be redirected to your browser to enter your Google Account password and grant access rights to your Google Calender, Contacts and Tasks for OutlookCalDavSynchronizer via the safe OAuth protocol.
 After that Autodiscovery will try to find available calendar, addressbook and task resources.

+For contacts you can activate the checkbox **Use Google native API**.
+This should improve performance and other mapping issues, since the Google Contacts API supports more features than the generic CardDAV API.
+Compared to CardDAV this adds:

+- Support for google contact groups, which are synced to Outlook categories.
+- Added mapping for anniversary, relations (spouse, child, etc.) and IMs for google contacts (Contribution from Florian Saller, thank you!).

+When switching betwwen native API and CardDAV the sync cache is cleared and a complete initial sync is performed during next sync run.

 For tasks you can choose the tasklist you want to sync with an Outlook task folder and the id of the task list is shown in the Discovered Url.
 With the button 'Edit Url' you still can manually change the Url e.g. when you want to sync a shared google calendar from another account.

 If you get an error with insufficient access you need to refresh the token by deleting the previous token in `C:\Users\<your Username>\AppData\Roaming\Google.Apis.Auth`